Arginine aptamer

 Binding pocket

 Left: Surface representation of the binding pocket of the aptamer generated from PDB ID: 1KOC by NMR.
-Arginine (shown in sticks) is labeled in yellow.
-Right: The hydrogen bonds of binding sites of the aptamer bound with Arginine[4].
+Arginine (shown in sticks) is labeled in magenta.
+Right: The hydrogen bonds of binding sites of the aptamer bound with L-Arginine.

 Ligand information